 II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
 (Core)

-II.B.1.a) To ensure adequate teaching, supervision, and evaluation of the fellows' academic progress, there must be a ratio of at least one full-time pediatric radiologist for every fellow in the program.
+II.B.1.a) To ensure adequate supervision and evaluation of fellows' academic progress, there must be at least one FTE faculty member for each fellow.
 (Core)